eclipsesource/dockerizor/examples/README.md

     Product Description :
     Simple writing instrument

-The Virgo admin console is available at the default HTTP port of Virgo:
+The Virgo admin console is only available at the default HTTP port of Virgo when built with ``-Dlocal.build=true``:

 [http://localhost:8080/admin](http://localhost:8080/admin)